Merrill Lynch Wealth Management

-It is not very difficult to find well-known firms like Merrill Lynch’s management.
+It is not very difficult to find well-known firms like Merrill Lynch Wealth Management.
 All you have to do is Google them and visit their website.
 There is information about the services they offer, their chief investment office in the United States, email, phone number, and the kind of customer account that they work with.

 As the financial management company, Merrill Lynch, Pierce, Fenner & Smith Incorporated also powered with their broker-dealer, registered investment adviser in the United States.
-Merrill financial advisor is a wholly-owned subsidiary of Bank of America private and able to access the investment banking product given by Bank of America Corporation such as Newsroom share for instance.
+Merrill Lynch Wealth Management is a wholly-owned subsidiary of Bank of America private and able to access the investment banking product given by Bank of America Corporation such as Newsroom share for instance.

-We will answer questions and give investment advice like what types of clients does Merrill Lynch Wealth Management accepts.
-We will explore the services offered to Merrill Lynch accounts for high-net-worth individuals.
-Another important point of discussion will be the fees under Merrill Lynch’s management.
+Now, we will answer questions and give investment advice like “What types of clients does Merrill Lynch Wealth Management accept?”
+We will explore the services offered to Merrill Lynch Wealth Management accounts for high-net-worth individuals.
+Another important point of discussion will be the fees charged by Merrill Lynch Wealth Management.
 Lastly, we will offer some tips for finding a top financial advisor.

 Is Merrill Lynch Wealth Management a Fiduciary?

-A fiduciary is investment advisors that are legally required to always act in the best interests of the client.
+A fiduciary firm employs investment advisors that are legally required to always act in the best interests of the client.
 This means the advisors offering the right investment advisory, the right financial advice, and pointing out any potential conflict-of-interest situation whenever it comes up.